 Like an idiot, I climbed into bed pondering the vampire scenarios that continued to disturb me.
 What a thing to be thinking about just before going to sleep.

 Anyhow, those dreams always started out the same.

-We're locked in the room and Kim is screaming.
+We're locked in the room, and Kim is screaming.
 I'm trying to calm her, because I know she's drawing way too much attention to us.
-The door burst open, and the vampire, Pete, swoops in, either going for Kim or going for me.
+The door bursts open, and the vampire, Pete, swoops in, either going for Kim or going for me.

-Sometimes Kim died brutally, but most times it was me.
+Sometimes Kim dies brutally, but most times it was me.
 A popular urban legend said that if you died in your sleep, you would die in real life.
-That wasn't true though, because I died several times in my horrible vampire nightmares and still woke up sweating profusely every time.
+That wasn't true, because I died several times in my horrible vampire nightmares and still woke up sweating profusely every time.